Battle of Cape Passaro: Attack on the Spanish centre

 At 1 pm, Gaztañeta's flagship, the 74-gun San Felipe, was attacked by Kent and soon after by Superb, from which she received two broadsides.
 A running fight took place for two hours between San Felipe, supported by three Spanish ships, and Byng's division of seven ships of the line and a fireship.
 Gaztañeta held off his pursuers until Kent, bearing down under his stern, fired a broadside and fell to the leeward while Superb fell simultaneously on his weather-quarter.
 San Felipe, which could only return fire with her after guns, was left dismasted and had its hull severely mauled, but Gaztañeta was unwilling to surrender.
-Byng's Barfleur came close to San Felipe, and Byng demanded that Gaztañeta strike his colours or Byng would dispatch one of his fireships against San Felipe.
+Byng's came close to San Felipe, and Byng demanded that Gaztañeta strike his colours or Byng would dispatch one of his fireships against San Felipe.
 Gaztañeta refused and responded with a broadside.
 The British fired back and he received a shot which pierced his left leg and wounded his right heel.
 Volante, commanded by Captain Antonio Escudero, attempted to relieve San Felipe, staying close to her with the aim to attract some of the British fire upon herself.
-Pierced by the fire of three British ships, she struck to Montague and Rupert at nightfall.
+Pierced by the fire of three British ships, she struck to and at nightfall.
 San Felipe, having 200 men out of action, amongst them flag captain Pedro Dexpois, who had been hit by the shattered bones of a sailor cut in half by a cannonball, also surrendered.
-Of the remaining ships of Gaztañeta's squadron, Juno meanwhile had been taken by Essex after a three-hour fight.
+Of the remaining ships of Gaztañeta's squadron, Juno meanwhile had been taken by after a three-hour fight.